 Even as Singapore faces brighter economic prospects this year, one sector could remain a sticking point for the export-reliant country.

+Citi pointed the finger at oil and gas in a research note published on Tuesday.
 The Southeast Asian city-state is home to the world`s largest offshore rig builders, Keppel Corporation and Sembcorp Marine, who had slashed jobs and closed down yards to cope with the downturn.

 And the outlook remains muted, Citi said in the note, with projects still getting deferred and new orders slow to come by, despite oil prices recovering from recent lows after output cuts by major producers.

-5 billion) in (the first quarter of 2017) … (were) mostly repair related," the bank`s analyst Wei Zheng Kit said in the note, adding that orders are still far below 2013`s peak of $13.
+"The order backlog for Keppel Corp for example, at $3.5 billion Singapore dollars ($2.5 billion) in (the first quarter of 2017) … (were) mostly repair related," the bank`s analyst Wei Zheng Kit said in the note, adding that orders are still far below 2013`s peak of $13.1 billion Singapore dollars.

 Citi`s view of the Singapore oil and gas sector is shared by local brokerage UOB Kay Hian, who said in a note last week that "expectations for a strong production order-led recovery may not pan out" this year.